thatstoasty/prism/README.md

 ## Usage

-WIP: Documentation, but you should be able to figure out how to use the library by looking at the examples and referencing the Cobra documentation.
+WIP: Documentation, but you should be able to figure out how to use the library by looking at the examples.

 You should be able to build the package by running `mojo package prism -I external`.
 For the easiest method, I recommend just copying the entire external folder into your repository, then copy the `prism` folder into the external folder as well.